alexellis/aspnet-voteservice/README.md

-# aspnet-voteservice

-Docker Voting App on Windows Containers
+# Docker Voting App on Windows Containers

-This solution uses ASP.NET and SQL Server 2016 to submit and query votes.
+This solution ports the Docker Voting App to Windows Containers using an ASP.NET WebAPI project connected to SQL Server 2016 to submit and query votes.

 ### Architecture